 BANK DEPOSITS: In 2022, bank deposits in Apache County (as of June 30) were up 23.6% from 2021.
 The year 2022 was the sixth consecutive year of double-digit growth in bank deposits, with deposits totaling $391.6 million.
 Apache County bank deposits nearly tripled from 2016 to 2022.
 Deposits in recent years were helped along by COVID stimulus payments and programs.

-HOME PRICES & DAYS ON MARKET: In March 2022, the median listing price of homes for sale in Apache County was $360,000, according to National Association of Realtors.
-That was up 32.6% from March 2021.
-The median days on market as of December 2021 was 99, down from 118 at the beginning of the year.
-As of May 2022, there were 758 homes listed for sale in Apache County, up from 675 in June 2021.
+HOME PRICES & DAYS ON MARKET: In March 2023, the median listing price of homes for sale in Apache County was $375,000, according to National Association of Realtors.
+That was up 16.3% from March 2022.
+The median days on market as of January 2023 was 86, down from 99 a year prior.
+As of May 2023, there were 858 homes listed for sale in Apache County, up from 758 in May 2022.
 (Data in this section updated annually; for the most recent monthly data, visit Apache County, AZ Real Estate Market.)